fastify/fastify-sensible/README.md

 ```

 #### `reply.stale`
-The `reply` interface is decorated an helper to set the cache control header for [stale content](https://tools.ietf.org/html/rfc5861).
+The `reply` interface is decorated with a helper to set the cache control header for [stale content](https://tools.ietf.org/html/rfc5861).
 ```js
 fastify.get('/', (req, reply) => {
   // the time can be defined as a string